-Hepatitis A is a self-limited liver infection caused by Hepatitis A virus.
+Hepatitis A is a liver infection caused by the Hepatitis A virus.

 How is it spread?

-Small children usually have no or mild symptoms.
-Older children and adults in general have fever, a general feeling of being unwell, loss of appetite, nausea and abdominal discomfort, followed within a few days by jaundice (yellowness of the skin and/or eyes).
-Dark urine and light-coloured stools, as well as severe itching of the skin may occur.
+Small children usually have mild or no symptoms.
+Older children and adults in general may experience 1 to 7 days of fever, a general feeling of being unwell, loss of appetite, nausea and abdominal discomfort, followed within a few days by jaundice (yellowness of the skin and/or eyes).
+Dark urine and light-coloured stools, as well as severe itching of the skin, may occur.
 These symptoms usually appear 28 to 30 days after you are exposed to the virus, but may appear as early as 15 days or as long as 50 days after exposure.